Asakusa

 Instead you can enjoy a lot of delicious eats, from salty to sweet, just by walking and sightseeing around.

-The five places, we have introduced to you this time, has been carefully chosen by our attenders and are all packed with delicious taste that’s unique to Asakusa!
+The five places, we have introduced to you this time, has been carefully chosen by our hotel staff and are all packed with delicious taste that’s unique to Asakusa!
 Be sure to try them too, when you come to visit.